jaws-1684/chess/README.md

 ```sh
 	gem install chess-1.1.0.gem
 ```
-Run game the from your terminal with `chess`.
+Then run the game from your terminal with `chess`.

-If installing the gem is not an option, after cloning the repository first install the dependecies:
+If installing the gem is not an option, after cloning the repository, first install the dependecies:
 ```sh
 	bundle install
 ```